w3f/polkadot-wiki/docs/learn/learn-phragmen.md

 - Unlike `seqPhragmen`, in `Phragmms`, the edge weight vector _w_ is completely rebalanced after each iteration of the algorithm.

-The `Phragmms` election rule is currently being implemented on
+The `Phragmms` election rule is currently being implemented on Polkadot.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
 Once completed, it will become one of the most sophisticated election rules implemented on a blockchain.
 For the first time, this election rule will provide both fair representation (PJR) and security (constant-factor approximation for the maximin support objection) to a blockchain network.

 #### Algorithm